AckerMaster/terraform-exam/test/task2/README.md

 #---------------------------------------------------------------------#

-This task depends on task 1 (the VPC, subnets and internet gateway were created there) so make sure you "terraform apply" task1 beforehed
+This task depends on task 1 (the VPC, subnets and internet gateway

+were created there) so make sure you "terraform apply" task1 beforehed

 #---------------------------------------------------------------------#

-set the following variables (int the variables.tf) as you wish:
+set the following variables (in the variables.tf) as you wish:

 - region
 - security_group_name